kcm2/ab/references/angelbeatshd.rst

 * Shiina says thank you as blobs of light appear around her.
 * Yuri knocks her over and begs her to not leave and she needs her.
 They have a moment together.
 * Kanade leaves and the Yuri says to go to the cafeteria.
-* Yuri doesn't feel like eating, as there is scholarship money split amongst everyone and used for meal allowance and prepared by god.
+* Yuri doesn't feel like eating, as there is scholarship money split amongst everyone and used for meal allowance and prepared by God.
 * Yuri goes to the music room where Hisako and Iwasawa are practising.
 * Yuri asks them to leave the guitar cases open to collect money for busking.
 * Hisako and Iwasawa hold another small concert in the cafeteria and people donate their meal tickets.
-* The teachers notice and break up the peformance and they run to the classrooms.
+* The teachers notice and break up the performance and they run to the classrooms.
 * They go back to the cafeteria and have a meal.
-Hinata is confused as it's still food from god.
+Hinata is confused as it's still food from God.
 * Ooyama asks how the guild will eat, Yusa (after sneaking up behind them) says they will keep stolen food and prepare it themselves.
 * Yuri asks Shiina what she did to eat and she mentions there is a place to catch fish.
 Yuri comments that it is quite vast and they would make a map.
 * Yuri asks Shiina to not disappear anymore.